SadeghTabas-NOAA/ML4BC/readme.md

-# GFS Bias Correction using ML
+# GFS Bias Correction using Graph Neural Networks

 This project implements a deep learning model in PyTorch for bias correction of GFS (Global Forecast System) temperature forecasts using ERA5 data (ground truth) as a reference.
 The goal is to reduce forecast biases in GFS 2m temperature forecasts by training a neural network to predict unbiased GFS data based on ERA5 observations.